 Adopting emergency plans covering accidental spills and personnel contamination resulting from recombinant DNA research is one of the most important roles of the IBC.

-The Institutional Biosafety Committee is comprised of selected professionals in biosafety & medical research, those who have experience and expertise in recombinant DNA technology, and the capability to assess the safety of recombinant DNA research and to identify any potential risk to public health or the environment and QBRI Biosafety officer.
+The IBC is comprised of selected professionals in biosafety & medical research, those who have experience and expertise in recombinant DNA technology, and the capability to assess the safety of recombinant DNA research and to identify any potential risk to public health or the environment and QBRI biosafety officer.